Frequently Asked Questions (FAQs) Applying to Early Signs of Pregnancy or Pre-Conception.

 Why is understanding your risk factors for PTB important?

 The more you understand about your risks for preterm delivery, the easier it is to take meaningful steps to improve both your own and your baby’s health throughout your pregnancy.
 When these risks are detected during early signs of pregnancy (or pre-conception), you maximize the time available to work with your healthcare provider to make changes that may lead to better outcomes.

 What is the difference between preterm birth and preterm delivery?

-PTB (Preterm Birth) refers to a baby being born before their expected due date.
+PTB (Preterm Birth) refers to a baby being born before their expected due date which is usually 40 weeks from the estimated date of conception.
 PTD (Preterm Delivery) refers to the mom having the baby before the expected due date.
 Sometimes these terms are used interchangeably.